(originally posted on www.thenastywench.wordpress.com…now in its new home on www.thenastywench.com)

 You can crochet a bra but I think it says a lot about the “yarn artist” involved that a) the bra has nipples on the outside of the cups (??) and b) she is pictured nursing a plush monkey.
 I’m going to leave that right there.
 There’s also something called a “backdoor monkey” that in no way specifies what the backdoor is for and I never want to know what you do with your monkey.

-I may have led a sheltered life but I don’t understand all the knit sex toys, seems impractical at best.
+I may have led a sheltered life but I don’t understand all the knit sex toys, seem impractical at best.
 A French tickler, a dildo.
-A real statement piece, – a vagina pad holder.
+A real statement piece – a vagina pad holder.
 A crocheted pouch that looks like a vagina to tuck your feminine pads into…does not indicate whether the pads are also crocheted but I wouldn’t be surprised at this point.
-I’m questioning whether some of the people who’ve taken a shot at creating a knit or crocheted vagina have ever actually seen one ‘cause they don’t look like that…or at least they shouldn’t.
+I’m questioning whether some of the people who’ve taken a shot at creating a knit or crochet vagina have ever actually seen one ‘cause they don’t look like that…or at least they shouldn’t.
 Technically the exterior structure of the female anatomy is the vulva and the vagina is the internal structure…but vagina is the standard reference so I’m using it.

 You can knit a reusable tampon but you really, really shouldn’t.
 I’m not sure what kind of 3rd world hell inspired that particular idea but of all the things I’m willing to reduce/reuse/recycle, I’ll treat myself to fresh, shiny new feminine products every single time.
 Call me crazy.
 Not to be outdone, there are crocheted feminine pads, described as both practical and reusable, there’s even a winged version.
 Nope.
 Another suggested use…unique coasters.
 If I’m ever at your house and you slip a crocheted sanitary pad under my drink, I’m leaving.
 I’ll mock you first, but still leaving.